March 3, 2025

 To add an Apple Music track to Google Slides, copy the song link, then insert it into a slide in your presentation.
 The song will open in the Apple Music web-based player.
 In some cases, it will play a preview of the audio file, depending on your location, whether you're signed in to your account, or whether you're using the web player and desktop app concurrently.

-What audio file formats are supported in Google Slides?
+What audio formats work with Google Slides?

 Google Slides supports WAV and MP3 file formats.
 If you're struggling to add audio to Google Slides, check whether the audio file is in the correct, acceptable audio format and that you've set sharing permissions so anyone with the link can be a viewer, before trying again.